tilburgsciencehub/tilburg/content/topics/Automation/automation-tools/airbnb-workflow/transforming_data.md

 ---
-# tutorialtitle: "Inside AirBnB - Workflow Walkthrough"
+title: "Transforming the Data"
 type: "airbnb-workflow"
 indexexclude: "true"
 weight: 30
-title: "Transforming the Data"
 date: 2021-01-06T22:01:14+05:30
+description: "Transforming the data and exercising"
 draft: false
+keywords: "features, preprocessing"
 ---

 # Transforming Data
 ## Feature Definition
 As the author of Inside Airbnb notes, guests may leave a review after their stay, and these can be used as an indicator for the number of bookings.
 Although only verified guests can review listings, it is unlikely that every guest will take the time to write one.
 In reality, the number of bookings will thus exceed the number of reviews.

 **Exercise**